fragglet/ipxbox/README.md

 uses the packet driver interface to get a network connection over dosbox's built-in IPX protocol support.

+* Proxying to Quake servers, so that you can make UDP-based Quake servers appear as "local" IPX servers.

 * Syslog integration for audit logging when running a public server.

 For some setup instructions, see the [HOWTO](HOWTO.md).